marnusw/react-css-transition-replace/README.md

 Install via `npm`:

 ```
-npm install --save react-css-transition-replace
+npm install react-css-transition-replace
 ```

 ## Usage

 A `ReactCSSTransitionReplace` component can only have a single child.
-Other than that, the basic usage follows the exact same API as `ReactCSSTransitionGroup`.
+Other than that, the basic usage follows the exact same API as `ReactCSSTransitionGroup`, with support for `transitionEnter`, `transitionLeave` and `transitionAppear`.
 When the `key` of the child component changes, the previous component is animated out and the new component animated in.
 During this process:

  - The leaving component continues to be rendered as usual with `static` positioning.
  - The entering component is positioned on top of the leaving component with `absolute` positioning.